dtgamer/HNG-Stage2/README.md

 ```

 ## Known Limitations and Assumptions
-The API assumes that each person has a unique name.
+-The API assumes that each person has a unique name.

-No authentication or authorization mechanisms are implemented in this version of the API.
+-No authentication or authorization mechanisms are implemented in this version of the API.

 ## Setup and Deployment